waimea-cpy/demo-orders/README.md

 - Admin level users
 - Use of session data
 - Adaption of UI based on login status
+- Cart-based ordering system
 - CRUD functionality:
    - Creation of new orders
    - Reading of existing order info
-   - Updating of orders (as products added)
+   - Updating of orders (e.g. marked as complete)
-   - Deletion of orders / products in an order
+   - Deletion of orders
 - Relational DB queries
    - Queries from individual tables
    - Queries with JOINs from both